 1. What is a Health Spending Account (HSA)?+

-An HSA is a tax-efficient alternative to traditional health insurance for health and dental coverage.
-It is particularly cost-effective for a small business or self employed individual.
-Dental benefits offered through this plan are fully tax deductible to the business and received 100% tax free by the employees.
+An HSA is a tax-efficient alternative to traditional health insurance.
+It is particularly cost-effective for small businesses.
+Benefits offered through this plan are fully tax deductible to the business and received 100% tax free by the employees.
 There are no premiums, hidden fees, deductibles, copay, or complex policies.

 2. What are eligible expenses for an HSA?+